beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 }
 ```

-### Use case 8 - Tracking the order delivery
+### Tracking the order delivery

 - If the order is being delivered, the users can track the order using the track api.
-- BAP needs to send the order id as part of the track callback.
+- BAP needs to send the order id as part of the track call.
 - BAP can also send a callback url on which the BPP can send regular tracking updates.
 - BPP sends a response using the on_track API.
 - on_track can contain a url which can be used to track the shipment.
+- on_track can also contain the exact location of the item, embedded in the on_track message.tracking.location
 - Tracking URL gets active after the order is shipped.

 track